labscommunity/starterkit/apps/cli/README.md

 During the interactive setup, you'll be prompted for your project's name and other configuration options.
 Provide your choices to create a new Arweave application.

+> If using a secure shell, ensure your ssh-agent is running as expected for successfull installation of dependencies.

 ### Non-interactive

 For a non-interactive setup, use command line arguments.
 You can view available options with: